andrewratliff/andrewratliff.github.io/_posts/2019-12-09-why-are-all-the-black-kids-sitting-together-in-the-cafeteria.md

 that Black people have a different experience in society than White people.

-Acknowledging the privileges associated with being White, and the disadvantages associated with being Black, is necessary to breaking the cycle of racism.
+Acknowledging the privileges associated with being White, and the disadvantages associated with being Black, is necessary to breaking the system of advantage based on race.

 ### Challenge

-Discriminatory behavior requires explicit opposition.
-If we see or hear injustice, we must object.
-When we allow demeaning comments or jokes to go unchallenged, for example, our silence serves as collusion.
+Resisting a demeaning comment or joke that a family member, friend, or stranger makes can be difficult.
+Whether an injustice is personal or directed at someone else, we may remain silent to avoid friction.

-We should all feel confident and obliged to voice resistance when we recognize unfairness.
+However, discriminatory behavior requires explicit opposition.
+We should all feel confident and obliged to challenge unfairness.
 One individual speaking up can have powerful effects on norms in friend groups, families, schools or workplaces.

 Listen to Dr. Tatum talk about [_Why Are All the Black Kids Sitting Together in the Cafeteria?_](https://www.youtube.com/watch?v=PGZniOuoREU){:target="_blank"}